skellis46/slipbox/artistic research and ecosystems.md

 ... other positions are often inadvertently supported in journals devoted to practice-research. e.g. the writing refers to the ambiguity and letting the work do the work More common is simply to describe a research process (see JAR V20 - and lift any number of quotes from reflections on JAR -- perhaps that is about vagueness now.

 These intrinsic and extrinsic epistemic positions also share one other serious problem.
 Both positions explicitly fail to recognise that research processes in all disciplines adopt the most suitable methods to recognise change or difference in the materials or data of those processes.
 When artist-scholars adopt practice-research methods it is therefore _implied_ but rarely stated that these methods are best able to reveal change and difference in the artistic materials and experiences that underpin the research.
 Yet what types of changes or differences are _really_ made possible by practice-research and how are they able to be recognised if at all?

+### ab ovo, post hoc and ad hoc

+> 51. A small proportion of practice research outputs appeared to retrofit research questions and a research-based process to work that was created with other agendas or purposes in mind. https://www.ref.ac.uk/media/1913/mp-d-overview-report-final-updated-september-2022.pdf

+The second condition is to clarify when, for any particular research and/or artistic activity, a particular output[^output] is first thought of and/or described as practice research.

+[^output]: Discuss problem of this term for me -- it's not an outcome and yet it might be (in practice research terms).
+It's in the linear input-output thing that it's entirely inappropriate.
+Better word?

+The first time I described the video work _Children of the Soil_ as practice research was on Friday 9 December 2022, nearly four months after I published the work online on Vimeo.
+I did this as part of a very early scan and review of current research outputs plausibly submittable to the next Research Excellence Framework here in the UK.
+This is not to say I hadn't thought of the work as practice research beforehand, but only loosely and lightly (more on this in a moment).
+You might say that in the back of my mind I was aware that at some stage I would need to articulate its practice research-ness and a University evaluation process precipitated that I cross the line.

+I've long liked the word _ad hoc_.
+It means makeshift, emergency, improvised, impromptu and expedient.
+As a transitive verb it is to "practise or create by using ad hoc measures, typically without recourse to method, policy, etc.; to assemble or organize chaotically" [@noauthor-2021-ad].
+The definition makes me wonder what it might be like to be rigorously ad hoc, or methodically ad hoc.
+That part of the mangle of practice is its ad hoc-ness. (see note 34 on p.21 of Pickering - Suchman).
+Also Pickering on mental hygiene (and Popper etc) on p.198 -- fantastic.

+> Consequently, guiding intuitions and chance inspirations are just as important for the motivation and dynamism of research as methodological prescriptions and discursive justifications. [@borgdorff-2012-conflict p.162]

+Ab ovo: literally, “from the egg” or from the beginning

+Post hoc (as adjective: "Occurring after the event; done with hindsight; assuming cause and effect from temporal succession." <https://www.oed.com/view/Entry/265039>

+experienced-aware: artist is aware that ad hoc process of re-framing the art project as research will happen.
+It’s a middle ground between ab ovo and ad hoc, but the experienced part means that the artist has experience of ab ovo PaR: they understand its pitfalls, contexts, framings, principles, maybe even the codes.
+It’s the been-there-done-that version of ad hoc PaR.
+experienced-unaware: project or art work is developed (and completed) without any awareness or sense that it will become research; or that there will be future work to do with its framing or reframing as practice-as-research.
+However, the person steering the project is aware of background (etc) of practice-as-research.
+Surprisingly common.
+Important too, because there’s an argument that perhaps knowing something is research (or that it will be reframed as such) might get in the way of the art-making.
+Very dependent on individuals.
+naïve-aware: artist knows it will be framed as research ad hoc, but is not aware of PaR from the inside-out.
+I suspect this is very common indeed and I’ve noticed it in institutions all over the UK.
+You have an artist in the University who is asked to “do research”.
+The artist is told, “you’re an artist, you can submit practice as a research output for the Research Excellence Framework”, or “Your artistic work is REFable”.
+The danger here is that it can lead to confusion: “But I was told I could do practice”.
+In effect, institutions are wanting artists to understand an entire history (recent as it is), practices, and methods of PaR in order to frame their artistic practices as research.
+The success or failure of this scenario is often dependent on the type of practice the artist has.
+naïve-unaware: the artist is naïve about practice-as-research and not aware that the project will later be framed as research.
+Difficult at best, an utter mess at worst.

 ## entering the mangle of practice

 [@pickering-1995-mangle]
+- introduce his thinking (emergent and posthumanist analysis of practice p.198)

 ### Children of the soil